The 12 Best National Parks on the East Coast to Explore

 Floridian Hotel is a great option to stay in if you don't want to camp.
-The hotel is super close to the national park and within walking distance to loads of shops, cafes, and bars.
+The hotel is super close to the national park and within walking distance of loads of shops, cafes, and bars.
 There is a pool on-site, and a buffet-style breakfast is included.

 Where to eat near Biscayne National Park?